thingsboard/thingsboard.github.io/_includes/docs/tutorials/function-based-on-telemetry-from-two-devices.md

 This guide demonstrates how to calculate a telemetry delta using data from two different devices in ThingsBoard and store the result as asset telemetry.

-As an example, we calculate the temperature difference between indoor and outdoor thermometers installed in a warehouse.
+As an example, we will calculate the temperature difference between indoor and outdoor thermometers installed in a warehouse.
 The calculated value is stored as a new telemetry key and can be used for monitoring, visualization, or alerting.

 This guide is introductory and focuses on demonstrating the core capabilities of the platform, rather than building configurations from scratch.
-For this reason, predefined calculated field configuration are provided and imported during the setup.
+For this reason, predefined calculated field configurations are provided and imported during the setup.

 After importing these configurations into your ThingsBoard instance, you can examine their structure, logic, and behavior, and then adapt them to suit your own use cases.